 Cost: A single ride is $5; a day pass is $13, and they also have two to seven-day passes with prices that range from $23-$56.
 If you’re a Nevada local, you can buy a single ride for $1; restrictions apply depending on how many you want to buy.

-Recommendation: Great to use if you’re at or near a hotel that the monorail stops at and want to visit another hotel with a stop or near a stop.
+Recommendation: Great to use if you’re at or near a hotel that the monorail stops at and want to visit another hotel with a stop nearby.
+Some hotels also offer shuttle service near a monorail stop.
 This is also a great option for anyone attending a convention at the Las Vegas Convention Center.
-The monorail also offers free shuttle rides at various off-the-Strip hotels.
-If you’re looking to go to the Strip, be sure to see if they have a shuttle at your hotel.

 What you need to know: The monorail does not run all night.
 After a certain hour, you will need to take a different form of transportation.

 About: Taxis are the main form of transportation used throughout Vegas.
 There is an abundance of them all over the city and, most likely, always a few waiting within a taxi line at a hotel during all hours of the day and night.